splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 - :ref:`<splunk-se>`
 - :ref:`<get-trained>`

 .. _naming_conventions:

 Define your OpenTelemetry naming conventions
 =========================================================

-To make it easy to find metrics and identify usage, define a standard naming convention for your metrics.
+When deploying OpenTelemetry in a large organization, it's critical to define a standardized naming convention for tagging and a governance process to ensure the convention is adhered to.
+Standardized naming also makes it easier to find metrics and identify usage.
+See :ref:`metric-dimension-names` and :new-page:`Naming conventions for tagging with OpenTelemetry and Splunk<https://splunk.github.io/observability-workshop/latest/en/resources/otel_tagging/index.html>`.

+There are a few cases where incorrect naming affects in-product usage data:

-If your organization uses host-based observabilityy licensing, your OTel naming convention must include the right OTel host naming convention to track usage and telemetry correctly.
-You must use the right data naming convention for pods to ensure accurate usage counting for host-based organizations.
-If you do not follow a naming convention, in-product usage data and usage telemetry might be unreliable.
+* If your organization uses host-based Splunk Observability Cloud licensing, your OpenTelemetry naming convention must use the OpenTelemetry host semantic convention to track usage and telemetry correctly.
+See :new-page:`the OpenTelemetry semantic conventions for hosts<https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/host.md>`.

-.. caution:: Don't remove the Kubernetes attributes process from your configuration.
-Default attributes such as ``k8s.pod.name`` are required by Splunk Observability Cloud.
+* You must use the Kubernetes attributes processor for Kubernetes pods to ensure standard naming and accurate usage counting for host-based organizations.
+See :ref:`kubernetes-attributes-processor`.

 .. _pilots: